simeoncloud/docs/reporting.md

 The pipeline parameters are as follows:
 - **Update the Power BI Table schema to the latest schema** keeps the data source schema up to date
 - **Delete all data in the Simeon Power BI dataset** running a data backfill with this unselected will result in duplicate data being uploaded to the data source
-- **Install or reinstall Simeon Power BI report(s)** updates all Simeon reports to the latest version
+- **Install or reinstall Simeon Power BI report(s)** updates all Simeon provided (not custom) reports to the latest version
-- **Backfill only failed upload to Power BI steps** only backfills Syncs that have failed to upload to Power BI, allows you to run the backfill without duplicating data
+- **Backfill only failed upload to Power BI steps** only backfills Syncs that have failed to upload to Power BI - allows you to run the backfill without duplicating data
 - **Number of hours to include in backfill** uploads to Power BI all export/deploy Syncs in the specified number of hours
-- **Number of parallel pipelines to backfill** for most runs should stay as default of 1, shouldn't be greater than 5
+- **Number of parallel pipelines to backfill** for most runs should stay as the default defined in the backfill job

 Run with the parameters listed below if you need to do any of the following tasks:
 ### Reinstall/update Simeon reports